Epistemological/webpage/README.md

 # webpage
-my first attempt in writing a webpage with js for my business
+my first attempt in writing a webpage with html, css and js for my business